nelsonripoll/portfolio/redhat7/RHCSA/CH02 Command-Line Essentials/README.md

  will provide the SELinux contexts of the files and directories.

 The __cd *path*__ command is used to change directories.
 By itself, __cd__ will take you to the current user's home directory.
-It is equivalant to __cd ~__.
-You can go up one directory using the shortcut *..*.
+It is equivalant to using the tilde as an argument.
+You can go up one directory using the *..* shortcut.
 For example, if you are in your user's home directory, using __cd ..__ will take you up one directory to /home.
- __cd__ takes either an absolute path or a relative path as an argument.
+The __cd__ command takes either an absolute path or a relative path as an argument.

 ## File Searches